-Clint is the president and CEO of Verbalocity, Inc., a personal development company with a focus on leadership enhancement.
+Clint Swindall is the president and CEO of Verbalocity, Inc., a personal development company with a focus on leadership enhancement.
 These solutions include leadership development programs, training, speaking and general consulting.

 As a professional speaker, Clint is the recipient of the Certified Speaking Professional designation, the speakingprofession’s international measure of professional platform competence.
 Just over 10% of speakers worldwide whoare a part of the Global Speakers Federation hold this designation.